 Nicholas Vaughan is a visual artist with a varied practice from sculpture to drawing and installations, often developing fictional texts to illustrate his artwork.
 After receiving his degree in Sculpture from Wolverhampton University (2001) he moved to London where he completed an MA in Fine Art at Chelsea College of Art and Design (2002).
 His work has been shown in shows throughout Europe, including at The Corner House Gallery in Manchester and Imperial College in London as well as at Gliwice Museum in Poland.
-He currently lives and works in London.
+He is currently based in Wakefield.

 His art practice is an exploration of social issues with a particular interest in communities, how they are represented and what that says about the culture they are part of.
 The projects Nicholas develops explore themes of cultural heritage, identity, personal memory, subversive systems, and social change (imposed or self-created).
 With the combination of these subjects, the artist’s aim is to make work that questions social and political issues in a language that speaks to the audience and makes them connect, rethink, or question their own concepts, drawing from their own sense of self in the environment they inhabit.

 Although heavily based in the visual arts, his projects always encompass several layers, from written work to talks with the artist, with invited speakers, to creative workshops.
 Nicholas believes that art should play to all the audiences’ senses, and this does not have to be restricted to one space or time but rather extend itself, creating a greater reach and providing an in-depth experience to those taking part.
 Like the pieces of a puzzle, people can engage with one, several or all elements of his projects.
 Each element will have enough weight to be seen as a stand-alone piece, but the more pieces you gather the fuller the picture you get.
 Nicholas Vaughan’s artwork creates the fulcrum in which all the other parts gather.